qkost/raiders-of-the-lost-dice/Session 52.md

 ## Recap

 * Unlocked Wraps of Dyamak
+* Looting
 * Questions for Akistos
 	* What Thinora wants: research release of radiant energy
 	* War with Xhorhas: Archmages all have disparate interests, some involved with war and some not
 	* Didn't know anything about Shimmer Wing
 	* What dirt did devils have on Thinora: brother Thelian was a Dwendalian spy that was brutally killed by the Krynn dynasty and she has sworn vengeance.
 She keeps her brother's body in the hopes of resurrection
 	* Where is a bronze dragon - Ja'mon Sa Ord
-	* *Thinora possibly turned Petyr into jewelry
+	* Thinora possibly turned Petyr into jewelry
 	* What was in [[Petyr (Pete) Archeron]]'s journal missing pages?: didn't know
 	* What dirt did they have on Petyr?
 		* Deal with Barbed Ruin for knowledge of vestiges